xerk-dot/medical-coding-ai/README.md

-# Enhanced Consensus Validation Tool
+# AI Medical Coding Exam

 This tool validates the accuracy of AI consensus decisions against the official answer key and provides detailed individual model performance statistics.